It’s been about three months since I began Rouxbe’s Plant-Based Professional Certification Course! Read my previous updates about Rouxbe here.

 If it wasn’t for that two-hour demonstration, I wouldn’t have attempted to make pasta or ravioli on my own in the past couple of years.
 It just seemed way too advanced and overwhelming of a process.
 Except that it’s not.
 I mean, it’s a process, but it’s a completely meditative and relaxing one.
 The end result is always worth the work, and the work is always just as satisfying as the end result.

 Although the inspiration and enthusiasm was there, the intuitive know-how and complete understanding of the process was not.
 My results were always hit-or-miss because I was guessing on ratios and timing instead of approaching it with complete confidence about how all of the ingredients worked together.
-So now that I’ve entered the second half of Rouxbe, I was especially excited to see the pasta-making portion of the course pop up on my dashboard.

 This time, instead of just watching some parts of pasta dough being made, I learned about the entire process of pasta making in Rouxbe’s highly structured platform.

 By the time I set up my mise en place and rolled out my Rouxbe Eggless Pasta Dough, I already had a good understanding of the what and why behind each step of the process, as well as how everything worked together.
-From learning about how gluten behaves, what impact resting and kneading has on the dough and how to cut it, I didn’t just blindly replicate the processโI understood it.
+From learning about how gluten behaves, what impact resting and kneading has on the dough and how to cut it, I didn’t just blindly replicate the process—I understood it.
 The results? flawless.
 The taste and texture? perfect.
 Did I get it right the first time? yes!

 My takeaway from this task?
 When armed with the right kind of expert guidance, I can do more than I think I can, and the end result offers much more than a fantastic dish: it creates a sense of satisfaction that feels just as good as the finished dish tastes.